nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![SoConnect GUI](images/SoConnectGUI.png)

-When you launch SoConnect, SoConnect will appear in the form of Graphical User Interface (<a href="#gui">GUI</a>).
+When you launch SoConnect, SoConnect will appear as a of Graphical User Interface [(GUI)](#gui).
 Let's look at the layout of the different components in SoConnect.

 **SoConnect's GUI Components:**

 ![SoConnect GUI With Label](images/SoConnectGUIWithLabel.png)

-#### 6.1.1 Command Box
+#### 6.1.1.
+Command Box

 ![Command Box](images/CommandBox.png)

-* Command box allows you to enter commands for actions that you wish to perform.
+* Command Box allows you to enter commands for actions that you wish to perform.
 Try typing `help` in the command box and see what happens!

-#### 6.1.2 Result Box
+#### 6.1.2.
+Result Box

 **Success message**:
 ![Result Box Success](images/ResultBoxSuccess.png)